0xPolygonMiden/miden-node/README.md

 ### Running the node

-To run the node you'll need to provide a configuration file.
+To run the node you will need to provide a configuration file.
 We have an example config file in [node/miden.toml](/node/miden.toml).
 Then, to run the node, run:

 ```sh
 miden-node start --config <path-to-config-file>